Navigating Transitions with Resilience and Grace

 As the weather starts to cool, you may notice a slight shift physically.
 Perhaps you’re a tad congested.
 Maybe your digestion is off.
 Or maybe you keep finding yourself super tired at the end of the day.
 Our inner landscape is undergoing a transition in alignment with the change in season from summer into fall.

-If you are like me and find it difficult to navigate change, here are a few tips and tools I have found helpful to cope with the transitions life may bring your way:
+If you are like me and find it difficult to navigate change, here are a few tips and tools I have found helpful to cope with the transitions that life may bring your way:

 3. Stick to a Routine: One of the fastest ways to slide into overwhelm is to lose track of a daily routine.
 Our daily routines anchor us and allow us to feel more relaxed.
 Our brains like to know what is coming next.
 Reflect on your routine at the start of a new season or time of change and explore what needs to be adjusted.
 Consider beginning each day with reflection and meditation.
 A new day is an opportunity for a fresh start and to prioritize what is best for you.

-4. Plan for the Unexpected: As hard as we try to stick to a routine and plan our days, interruptions do happen and changes need to be made.
+4. Plan for the Unexpected: As hard as we try to stick to a routine and plan our days, interruptions do happen, and changes do need to be made.
 It is helpful to leave a little space in our schedules (and our minds) for the unexpected.
 The best way to do this is to leave some breathing room in your routine.
 When you pack every minute of your day full, there is no room for things to pop up.
 Try looking at your daily to-do list each morning and pick three items as your top priorities.
 If you have these completed, you may not feel so disrupted when the unexpected happens and your attention has to shift.

 6. Ask for Help: Many of us could benefit from increased support during transitions.
 Asking for help is not always easy but it can make all the difference, whether it is from a friend, a life coach or therapist, or a mentor.